Paul Baker

 Final Thoughts

-The Ryan Center is an excellent venue that suffers primarily from its location.
+The Ryan Center is an excellent venue that suffers in comparison to its peers primarily due to its location.
 Place this outstanding arena in a major city, and the rave reviews would roll in.
-Nonetheless, it is a great place to catch a basketball game, combining intimacy and convenience.
+Nevertheless, it is a great place to catch a basketball game, combining intimacy and convenience.
 It’s a worthy Stadium Journey for any hoops junkie visiting New England.